stephengold/Minie/README.md

        Box he[xyz=4] marg=0.04 #5a9a8a00
        with 0 joints

-2-blank indentation indicates the hierarchy of objects.
+2-space indentation indicates the hierarchy of objects.
-Single-blank indentation indicates additional description of the foregoing object.
+Single-space indentation indicates additional description of the foregoing object.

 By default, joints are counted in dumps but not enumerated.